awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartTextDetection.md

 Required: No

  ** [NotificationChannel](#API_StartTextDetection_RequestSyntax) **   <a name="rekognition-StartTextDetection-request-NotificationChannel"></a>
 The Amazon Simple Notification Service topic to which Amazon Rekognition publishes the completion status of a video analysis operation\.
 For more information, see [Calling Amazon Rekognition Video operations](api-video.md)\.
+Note that the Amazon SNS topic must have a topic name that begins with *AmazonRekognition* if you are using the AmazonRekognitionServiceRole permissions policy to access the topic\.
+For more information, see [Giving access to multiple Amazon SNS topics](https://docs.aws.amazon.com/rekognition/latest/dg/api-video-roles.html#api-video-roles-all-topics)\.
 Type: [NotificationChannel](API_NotificationChannel.md) object
 Required: No